sui-foundation/sips/sips/sip-7.md

 ## Backwards Compatibility

-Once the deepbookV2 goes live with `Pool<Coin<X>, Coin<Y>>`, with just the `key` ability, it would not be back-compatible for adding a store ability to the same pools.
+Once the deepbookV2 package goes live with `Pool<Coin<X>, Coin<Y>>` with just the `key` ability, it would not be back-compatible for adding a store ability to the same pools, a migration would be neccessary.
+We think making this change before the release might be better, or we can think of separate package specifically meant to create custom orderbooks and the current one specifically for creating shared public pools.

 ## Security Considerations